Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/text-genomes/README.md

     return position
 ```

 Now comes the fun part.

+### Creating the Heatmap

 Our plotting function begins by creating our initial grid of letters, and applies a map over the dataframe to arrive at the alphabet positions.
 We also define a mask to use in our heatmap, which is an array of booleans that is the same size as our source data, with values of True occuring wherever our source data is null.
 When we pass this mask into Seaborn's heatmap() function, it will ignore these masked cells so that their values do not throw off the color-coding of our graph.

 ```python
 def position_grid(word_list):